Williamstown Theatre Festival: Recent (1989 - present)

 Psacharopoulos died in 1989.
 Following a 35th season run by a troika of Peter H. Hunt, Austin Pendleton and George Morfogen, Hunt was named artistic director in 1990 for the 36th season.
 In 1996, long-time WTF stage manager Michael Ritchie became the head of the festival, and during his eight years at the helm, nearly two dozen productions transferred to Broadway, Off-Broadway and regional theaters across the country.
 Ritchie was succeeded in 2005 by Roger Rees.
 Former WTF resident director Nicholas Martin served as artistic director from 2008 to 2010.
 Former Associate Producer Jenny Gersten served as artistic director from 2011 to 2014.
 Mandy Greenfield served as artistic director from 2014 to 2021.
 Following Greenfield's resignation, Greenfield's predecessor Jenny Gersten was named Interim Artistic Director.

-In 2002, the WTF received a Tony award for Excellence in Theater from the American Theater Wing.
+In 2002, the WTF received the Regional Theatre Tony Award for Excellence in Theater from the American Theater Wing.
 In 2005, the festival held its inaugural season in the '62 center for Theater and Dance, which replaced the Adams Memorial Theatre.

 The festival transferred several shows to Broadway, including One Mo' Time, Hedda Gabler, The Man Who Had All the Luck, The Bridges of Madison County, and The Elephant Man.